 - natural language processing and knowledge extraction

-- linguage resources, standards and infrastructures
+- linguage resources, standards and research infrastructures

-- computational models of language usage
+- bio-computational models of language usage

 The studies carried out within each area are highly interdisciplinary and involve different professional skills and expertise that extend across the disciplines of Linguistics, Computational Linguistics, Computer Science and Bio-Engineering.